GGasset/CudNN/Readme.md

 ## Why?
 * CudNN trades inference efficiency for model structure flexibility.
-	* That means that continous training and also using evolution methods is faster on CudNN than it is on Tensorflow, you would do that to find an optimal model size, i.e. best structure for hidden layers.
+	* That means that continous training and also using evolution methods is faster on CudNN than it is on Tensorflow, you would do that to find an optimal model size.
-		* As per my knowledge, to add neurons on Tensorflow in realtime during training, to, lets say, find the most efficient model size for a given task, you would need to:
+		* As per my knowledge, to add neurons on Tensorflow in realtime during training, to, lets say, find the most efficient model size for a given task i.e. best structure for hidden layers, you would need to:
     		1. Save the model on disk
     		2. Load it as text
     		4. Modify it